|Elliott Sound Products||Meters, Multipliers & Shunts|

 Vdiv = Vin / Vout = 50 / 50mV = 1000

 Rdiv2 = Rdiv1 / Vdiv = ( 1M / 1000 ) - 1 = 999Ω

-Using a 1k resistor is not an issue, because the resistor tolerance is much wider than the 1 ohm difference in the calculated values.
+Using a 1k resistor is not an issue, because the resistor tolerance is much greater than the 1 ohm difference in the calculated values.
 The same result can be achieved using 10k and 100 ohms, but there is not normally any need to aim for very low impedances.
-You may find that the meter displays 'rubbish' values in the least significant digit - this means that noise is being picked up, and a lower impedance will reduce that.
-If you need the circuit to be accurate, then you will need to use 0.1% resistors or add a pot so it can be adjusted.
-A pot is a lot cheaper and easier to get than 0.01% resistors, especially if you end up with odd values.
+You may find that the meter displays 'rubbish' values in the least significant digit - this means that noise is being picked up.
+Use of a lower impedance divider will reduce that, or you can place a cap (100nF or so) in parallel with RDiv2.
+If you need the circuit to be particularly accurate, then you will need to use 0.1% resistors or add a pot so it can be adjusted.
+A pot is a lot cheaper and easier to get than 0.1% resistors, especially if you end up with odd values.

 DPMs have a benefit as ammeters, but usually only if you don't need the full scale.
 Since the typical sensitivity is 200mV, by using only a part of the maximum reading, you can use lower shunt resistances than with analogue movements.